Politics, Psychology and Spirituality: The need for an Institute for the Understanding of Human Nature. To read this as a pdf click here

 The fact is though that Capitalism is so unfair.
 Money makes money and poverty makes poverty.
 Any alternative system that resorts to even more centralised control is bound to be deeply un-desirable.
 Such “power over” hierarchical structures, whether from the Left or Right, are inevitably an un-democratic oppression of the human spirit.
 Our wish for freedom, is very deeply rooted in millennia of profound struggle, especially in the West.
 So, the way forward must be through deepening democracy.
 The task is then to find the best balance we can between community and individual freedom.
 It must tackle inequality whilst at the same time understanding how our need to take responsibility for ourselves is an essential aspect of our developmental nature.

 At some level though we do have choice, and this means we are bound to struggle.
 It is why we find growing up is so hard, we all want to take the easiest paths and avoid the difficulties involved in taking responsibility for ourselves.
-With animals this process is often heartbreakingly tough.
+When animals are ejected from “home” this process is often heartbreakingly tough.
 For those who have experienced more trauma (again in its widest sense) in their development, the difficulties of growing up are multiplied because to do so means facing the extra pain of that early hurt.
 The reality is that we are all victims, yes, even those with unimaginable wealth and power.
 Human maturation is such a long and complex process that to negotiate it without rupture at some stage is impossible and living with the effects of trauma is to live with internal conflict and confusion, like living in a troubled dream.
 The question is can we “grow-up” and “wake-up” from that “sleep”.

 The most meaningful and valuable thing we can achieve as human beings, is our Liberation, our Freedom from being a victim.
 Ultimately this comes from transcending (and including) our ego, which largely is the defensive self-structure that we developed around our insecurity.
 The first steps in this are through taking responsibility for ourselves, not in any “shouldistic” way, but through gradually facing the reality of what and who we are.
 It is through first knowing ourselves that we can heal and become authentically ourselves, after this we have the possibility of letting our ego go, which is our “spiritual” journey towards inhabiting this present moment, right now.
 This is the goal that matters most, it is our deepest desire and responsibility, to embody Consciousness (with our awareness/ head), Love (with our heart) and of Presence (with our body) (the three part of the whole self).
 It is this “Beingness” that can emerge from our integrated wholeness, that holds our most extraordinary potential.
 Here there is no separation between you and me, everyone is an equally valid spark of the divine, which demolishes any possible justification for anyone being superior to, or indeed separate from, the other.